-New Video Over IP (Internet Protocol) H.233 standards have been developed allowing for low-cost video conferencing, video collaboration, personal video telephony, and video "chatting".
+Video Over IP (Internet Protocol) H.233 standards have been developed allowing for low-cost video conferencing, video collaboration, personal video telephony, and video "chatting".
 The products to deliver Video Over IP are still being developed, but it is now clear that this technology will change learning and research.
 Students and faculty will not be restricted by location.
 It will be easier to interact with others on the Web.
 Video office hours would be possible.
 In addition, students, faculty, and staff could easily use Video Over IP for personal and recreational activities.

 It is clear that this technology will have a great impact on the IS data infrastructure.
 The end-user will be able to videoconference easily and inexpensively.
-The college is in the process of rebuilding the data network to accommodate greatly increased levels of IP information.
+The college data network is capable of supporting an increased level of IP information.